-During SFY22, DCS HR enacted an Indeed subscription to conduct resume searches and post ads to increase applicant submission as well as seeking out potential candidates.
-On-site job fairs for specific Regional field offices have been conducted.
+During SFY22 through the second quarter of SFY23, DCS HR maintained an Indeed subscription to conduct resume searches and post ads to increase applicant submission as well as seeking out potential candidates.
+Onsite job fairs for specific Regional field offices have been conducted.
 Additionally, DCS engaged a campaign for ads in the Payson Roundup, city newspapers throughout Maricopa County, radio station ads, Facebook, and HelpWanted to increase exposure.
 DCS also targeted high needs areas such as Apache Junction and Case Grande with billboard ads.
 Streaming audio ads on Spotify were utilized.
 Finally, a plethora of outreach efforts and digital displays on numerous media platforms, Google, social media apps and websites were conducted.
 In CY2021 alone, DCS received 3,013 resumes out of which 2,302 were shortlisted for consideration and 607 staff were hired from these efforts.